econnet/econ/plan.rst

 `Property`_ is a claim (`ownership`_)
 on resources, because of a dependence on these resources.
 This `territorial claim`_ we share with other animal.
-Marriage can be regarded as such a claim, too.

 Because of the importance of property in human history, society has developed special protection for it.